AustinMichaelColeman/melo-gen-ai/README.md

    - `TOKEN_PROVIDER_URL`: URL for the token provider (e.g., `https://oauth2.googleapis.com/token`)

 ### Google Cloud console

+You will need a client id and secret from

 Authorized redirect URI: https://chat.openai.com/aip/YOUR_PLUGIN_ID/oauth/callback (replace **YOUR_PLUGIN_ID** with the ID of your plugin)
 Authorized JavaScript origins: Your server URL, such as `app.vercel.com`